Sfef1997/Quiz-Application/README.md

 - The right answers count and the total number of questions are shown.
 - The game hides the question area, answer area, submit button, and bullet points.

-## License

-This project is licensed under the [MIT License](LICENSE).

-Feel free to customize this README file to fit your project structure and add any additional information you find necessary.